vgmoose/wiiu-space/README.md

 **Note**: I also compiled the [https://github.com/wiiudev/libwiiu](https://github.com/wiiudev/libwiiu) repo with the -O1 flag.

 #### Compressing Bitmaps
-A fair amount of the filesize, even after compression, is due to the bitmap image storing that is employed.
+A fair amount of the file size, even after compression, is due to the bitmap image storing that is employed.
 Images are stored directly in images.c, with the assistance of [this script](https://gist.github.com/vgmoose/1a6810aacc46c28344ab) that converts a bitmap to a compressed C char array.
 The bitmap is then drawn via modifications to the draw.c library.
 It does not use GX2 at this time.

-My compresion algorithm is a little complicated, but it is detailed at the top of images.c.
+My compression algorithm is a little complicated, but it is detailed at the top of images.c.
 It tries to store information about streaks of pixels as efficiently as possible.
 The way I did it only allows for 125 total colors in a palette.
 The algorithm can also be used to compress arrays, the trick is storing sequences of similar numbers as instructions, such as: {1, 1, 1, 1, 1, 1, 1, 1, 0, 0, 0, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1} becomes {8, 1, 3, 0, 10, 1} (eight ones, three zeroes, ten ones).

 ### Speedup Tricks
 Drawing was a pain here, but I found I was able to greatly increase my drawing speed by moving all of the coreinit.rpl function pointers into a struct and passing that around to the drawing library.
 This is possible because the pointers do not change, so looking them up every time a pixel is drawn is, as far as I can tell, just extra time that could be spent drawing!

 I also had to wrap my head around the concept of using flipBuffers.
-From what I gather, calling "flipBuffers" acts as a sort of "commit" for everything you've previously drawn to appear on screne.
+From what I gather, calling "flipBuffers" acts as a sort of "commit" for everything you've previously drawn to appear on screen.
 Then the next calls you make to draw will be put into the next upcoming buffer that you then flip to again.
 This is done so that a seamless gameplay can be presented without flickering, despite the entire screen being redrawn every frame.

 ![In game](http://vgmoose.com/posts/24261201%20-%20[release]%20Space%20Game!%20(for%20Wii%20U).post/gameplay.png)

-### Issues
-If you have any issues with the code here when you try to use it in your own app, feel free to contact me!

-If you have any filesize issues when trying to run this app, I suggest you try commenting out the giant logo byte array in images.c.

 ### Misc Math

 #### Trig functions
 A big issue I had using this program was with not using the standard math library.
 I was not able to get it working without the file size shooting way up.
 As such, I implemented estimations for sin, cos, and arctan in math.h.
-These are primarly used to calculate angles and spin the spaceship.
-I found myself drawing many right traingles on paper and reciting SOHCAHTOA over and over again before I finally managed to get it right!
+These are primarily used to calculate angles and spin the spaceship.
+I found myself drawing many right triangles on paper and reciting SOHCAHTOA over and over again before I finally managed to get it right!

 #### (Pseudo-)Random numbers
 This was another area that I struggled with.
 Fortunately, there's a method to get the current time, so that can be used as a seed.
 The implementation I ended up going with is based on an older version of [glibc's rand()](http://stackoverflow.com/questions/1026327/what-common-algorithms-are-used-for-cs-rand).